-- 1) Your Employer; and - 2) another employer with whom You became employed after Your Disability began; while You are Disabled.
+- 1) Your Employer; and - another employer with whom You became employed after Your Disability began; while You are Disabled.

-Disability or Disabled means Total Disability.
+Disability or Disabled means Total Disability or Partial Disability.

-Elimination Period means the longer of the number of consecutive days at the beginning of any one period of Disability which must elapse before benefits are payable or the expiration of any Employer sponsored short term disability benefits or salary continuation program, excluding benefits required by state law.
+Elimination Period means the longer of the number of consecutive days at the beginning of any one period of Disability which must elapse before benefits are payable.